hl7-be/ehealth-be-core/README.md

 `java -jar ..\publisher.jar -publish-update -root . -folder www -registry ./ig-registry/fhir-ig-list.json -history ./fhir-ig-history-template'`

 17. at the end, replace the `assets-dist` folder content with the content of the `assets`

+.

+## Current issues
+At this moment this still has 2 issues:
+1. during the step 16 (publisher-update), it complains that `Source 'C:\work\ImplementationGuides\fhir\www\dist-hist' and destination 'C:\work\ImplementationGuides\fhir\www\dist-hist' are the same`
+2. it creates some fhiles with extension .json1, .json2, .xml1, .xml2 for every  artifact.